-Find out how Marta discovers the right solution almost by accident by requesting your copy of the story below:
+Find out how Marta discovers the right solution almost by accident by requesting your copy of the impact story below:

 During a weekly L & D staff meeting, Marta learned that her boss hired a consulting firm to help qualify their SMEs as OJT Trainers.
 Hmm, she thought.
 When the consultant is on site next week, I will approach her about helping me qualify my technical SMEs.
 My due date is coming fast.

 “So, I heard that one of your modules is on adult learning principles.
 Can I come in and watch you deliver that piece?”
 Marta asked the consultant.